 UPDATE: Just as I celebrate 30 years of following a plant-based diet, my VegNews article on some of the great veggie options in Tijuana is now online.

 Playa del Carmen in Mexico’s lovely state of Quintana Roo has become a travel favorite for us.
 Even with the humid heat, mosquitos, and occasional sargassum (thick seaweed in the ocean), it is an attractive and fun place to visit.
-The pandemic is improving and the bustling city has mostly returned to its usual state, with hundreds of businesses to explore.
+While the pandemic was slowly improving, the bustling city had mostly returned to its usual state, with hundreds of businesses to explore.
 I had fun discovering various new veggie-friendly restaurants and stores, along with relocations and changes to existing favorites.

 Vegans, vegetarians, and flexitarians alike can have a blast taking a tour of the several health-conscious places all within walking distance of each other.
 Basic Foodie, which makes delicious sandwiches and vegan pastries, moved to a nice indoor/outdoor space on Avenida 25.
 If you are seeking soy products and dairy-free cheeses, a new store called Diosa Vegana is steps away.